Student Performance Review Committee

 Academic Performance Standards Policy and Student Performance Review Committee Procedures

 Preparing for a career in the health sciences is a rigorous undertaking.
 Practitioners are expected to possess excellent clinical and leadership skills, and also to practice according to the highest ethical and professional standards.
 Preparation for meeting these high standards begins during a student's education.
-Students are required to take all courses at the School of Health and Medical Sciences (SHMS).
 At SHMS, academic performance includes not only scholastic work, but also encompasses clinical ability, management and leadership skills, and professionalism.

 Some students may occasionally experience academic difficulties.
 Such difficulties are best addressed early, before they become unmanageable.
 As practitioners, students will be expected to exercise sound clinical judgment.
 As students, it is important to exercise sound academic judgment and seek academic assistance when necessary.
 Students should consult with course instructors, academic advisors and/or program directors, and department chairs as soon as a difficulty becomes apparent.